 At the request of Lama Zopa Rinpoche, Geshe Wangchen kindly agreed to become the Resident Teacher at Dorje Chang Institute in Auckland.
 Geshe-la came to New Zealand in June of 2003.
 DCI is extremely fortunate to have a resident Geshe.
 Geshe-la also teaches and leads retreats regularly at our affiliated centre — Mahamudra Retreat Center on the Coromandel.

 Did you know…

-Geshe-la regularly teaches on Tuesday evenings at 7pm and on Sunday mornings at 10am.
+Geshe-la regularly teaches on Tuesday evenings (Intermediate Level Classes) and on Sunday mornings at 10am (Introductory and All Levels Classes).
 Geshe-la’s teachings are open to everyone.
 The Sunday morning teachings are geared to beginners and intermediate level students, and the Tuesday evening teachings are geared to intermediate and advanced level students (those who already have some understanding of the basics of Buddhist teachings).To read more about the topics Geshe-la is currently teaching visit our spiritual program page.